Starting vs Buying a Dental Practice

 - There is already be a good team of professionals in place.

-Whether these benefits exist can be discovered as part of the due diligence process which I will talk about in more detail later.
-Some practices come with plenty of cons rather than pros.
+Whether these benefits exist can be discovered as part of the due diligence process, which you can find more about here.
+Some practices come with plenty of cons, rather than pros.

 - Out-dated dental practices.